What is a works contract and when to conclude it

 - F) Place of performance – if a works contract is signed for construction work or other activity to be carried out at a specific location, for example at the client’s office, it is necessary to specify the place where the work will be carried out in addition to the time and price.
 This is usually logical, but it protects the parties in case of a dispute.

 - G) Contractor’s Obligations – Further, the contract should not be missing the obligations of both parties.
 As far as the contractor is concerned, there we mainly state the obligation to carry out the work in accordance with the contract, on his own responsibility, on his own behalf and with due care.
 The contractor also declares that he has acquainted himself with all the details and has been supplied with everything he needs to carry out the work.
 This is also key, avoiding disputes later on.
-If the contractor also uses his colleagues or employees to carry out the work, he undertakes that these are only competent persons who meet all the legal requirements for carrying out the work.
+If the contractor also uses his colleagues or employees to carry out the work, he undertakes that these are only competent persons who meet all the legal requirements for the activity.

 - H) Obligations of the client – the client has considerably fewer obligations necessary for the execution of the work.
 In addition to the payment of the agreed amount for the work, these include the provision of all information and documents that the contractor needs to create the work.
 If the subject of the contract is building alterations to the house, access to the property is of course required.
 It is in the cooperation that the “dog” may be buried.
 It is therefore advisable to consider the necessity and scope of the cooperation well, also because of the deadlines and the scope of the work.
 In our experience, this is particularly evident in IT projects, where cooperation and testing by the client is absolutely necessary.